minombreesjeff/darwin_env/MySQL/mysql/support-files/MacOSX/ReadMe.txt

 To obtain MySQL, see *Note Getting MySQL::.

-*Note:* Before proceeding with the installation, be sure to shut down all running MySQL server instances by either using the MySQL Manager Application (on Mac OS X Server) or via `mysqladmin shutdown' on the command line.
+*Note*: Before proceeding with the installation, be sure to shut down all running MySQL server instances by either using the MySQL Manager Application (on Mac OS X Server) or via `mysqladmin shutdown' on the command line.